WHAT IS A HAZARDOUS AREA?

 A Hazardous Area is a location in a manufacturing plant, storage area, tank farm or similar industrial facility where there is a risk of explosion and/or fire due to the nature of the materials handled there.
 These materials can be flammable or explosive or both and can include hydrocarbons such as Acetone or Methane, as well as seemingly "safer" materials such as iron dust, coal dust or grain.
 These places are also referred to as "classified locations"

-What is different about Hazardous Areas?
+What is the purpose of hazardous area classification?
 Why should we bother?

 The risk of a fire and/or explosion in a hazardous area (classified location) is much higher than a non hazardous area.
 We therefore need to take several steps that include engineering as well as operational measures to prevent accidents and disasters in these places.
 These are carrying out a hazardous area classification of the location (that divides the area into different zones such as Zone 0, Zone 1 or Zone 2 for liquids and vapors and into Zone 10, Zone 11 and Zone 12 for dusts and fibers).
 Note that the concept of Zone is from the CENELEC standards (later incorporated into the IEC standards) and is different from the Division Concept (Division 1, Division 2) that is in the National Electric Code (NEC) in the NFPA standard.